zeroc-ice/ice/distribution/src/windows/vc60/doc/README.txt

 HKEY_LOCAL_MACHINE\Software\ZeroC\Ice @ver@ for Visual Studio 6.0

-To install location is stored as a string value named 'InstallDir'.
+The install location is stored as a string value named 'InstallDir'.

 Acknowledgments